 “Menses are natural so why shouldn’t we talk about them if schools and hospital talk about condoms?
 Most of our girls do not have menstrual health and sanitary wear.
 As Lubambe we want to ensure that every girl has some sort of access to pads so that they stay in school freely even when on menstrual.

-“Going forward this initiative of reusable pads should be a business case and if women show the capability by sewing with hands the company pledges to support them.
+“Going forward this initiative of reusable pads should be a business case and if women show the capability sewing with hands the company pledges to support them.
 Lubambe is passionate about empowering women and girls because their are care givers who look after families.

-And Copper Rose Zambia Deputy Program Manager Daisy Lutanga said that her organisation works to ensure that girls stay in school while on menses by providing sanitary pads and also providing menstrual health care management.
+And Copper Rose Zambia Deputy Program Manager Daisy Lutanga said that her organisation works to ensure that girls stay in school while on menses providing sanitary pads and also providing menstrual health care management.

 Ms Lutanga said a lot of girls stay aware from school when there are on menses.